jbonatakis/bash_101/README.md

 ### The Command Line and Bash

 The **command line** allows you to interact with your operating system via text commands.
-With these commands you can create, delete, and modify files and folders (known as *directories*), and more.
-Typically these commands are written with the language **Bash**, although there are alternatives such **zsh**.
+With these commands you can create, delete, and modify files and folders (known as *directories*), manage processes, and more.
+Typically these commands are written with the language **Bash**, although there are alternatives such as **zsh**.
 We will focus solely on Bash.

 ### The Basic Commands
 * `pwd` - Lists the **Present Working Directory**